KRUKMAN/fafiq-app/docs/logging_audit_review_and_production_plan.md

 ### 8) App-level correctness gaps adjacent to audit/logging
 These don't change the strategy, but they matter for production readiness:
-- "Upload document" flows are currently sample blobs (placeholder) in both dog and transport detail screens.
+- "Upload document" flow is currently a sample blob (placeholder) in dog detail; transport detail has list/open only (no upload yet).
 - Some mutations don't invalidate/refetch related queries (e.g., transport screen document delete doesn't invalidate `useDocuments`; contact edit doesn't refetch contacts).